 Amazingly particles of aluminum are found in the air.
-The concentrations here are however extremely low and range from 0.005 to 0.18 micrograms per cubic meter depending upon location.
+However, the concentrations here are extremely low and range from 0.005 to 0.18 micrograms per cubic meter, depending upon location.

 Natural waters such as lakes and streams also contain aluminum being generally at a concentration below 0.1 milligrams per liter.
 Meaning that the human body is always prone to ingesting aluminum.

 This ingestion has never been identified as a problem as we have evolved to excrete it through natural processes.
 However, recently the human body has begun to collect more than it excretes, and this revelation has prompted scientists to investigate.

 How Does Aluminum Leach Into The Food We Eat